ot2i7ba/WebTracker/README.md

 - **favconfig.php**<br/>Configuration file for the main application.
 Here, you need to define several options including a secret value.

+- **blacklist.php**<br/>Contains a list of domains from which bookmarks should not be saved.

 - **proxy.php**<br/>This file allows the opening of specific files from within the application, ensuring secure access.

-- **blacklist.txt**<br/>Contains a list of domains from which bookmarks should not be saved.
-Each domain is specified on a new line.

 - **bookmarklet.txt**<br/>Contains the JavaScript code for the bookmarklet, which enables users to send bookmarks to the main application easily.

+# Last Update (2024-07-25)
+I've made some updates to the Simple Bookmarklet Web-Link-Tracker to enhance security and functionality.
+Check out the changes below:

+- **Security Boost with IN_APP Constant**<br/>Added the IN_APP constant to make sure certain files can’t be accessed directly.
+It’s defined in favorites.php and checked in favconfig.php and blacklist.php to block unauthorized access.

+- **Switched from blacklist.txt to blacklist.php**<br/>The domain blacklist is now in blacklist.php instead of blacklist.txt.
+This is more secure because it prevents direct access.

+- **Switched from proxy.txt to proxy.json**<br/>The log file for the proxy has been switched from proxy.txt to proxy.json to better structure the data and make it easier to manage.

 # Configuration